donaldboulton/minimal-mistakes/_posts/2018-03-27-post-Website-Tweaks.md

 The files uploaded will still have the extenshion like site-slate.min.css.gz so just rename them like site-slate.min.css no .gz.

-Now if you read about this you should have one file gzipped and one file not, if you do not have the correct HTTP Request and� Resopnse header for older browsers = I do not care anything about older browsers. so judge for yourself
+Now if you read about this you should have one file gzipped and one file not, if you do not have the correct HTTP Request and Resopnse header for older browsers = I do not care anything about older browsers. so judge for yourself

 ## AWS S3